Arsenal Premier League fixtures: Full 2021-22 schedule

 Things quickly become tricky for the Gunners, however, with their second match a home date against Champions League winners Chelsea.

-It doesn't ease up after that either, as they then must travel to face English champions Manchester City at the Etihad.
+It doesn't ease up after that either, as they then must travel to face Premier League champions Manchester City at the Etihad.

 Editors' Picks